September 28, 2022

-There are plenty of meetups and seminars where you can meet owners and investor groups.
+There are plenty of meetups and seminars where you can meet owners and passive investor groups.
 You must attend those networking events and build relationships with both.

 Before driving to a property one hour or more away, run some numbers and get some industry data.
-There are plenty of online resources to analyze the market, household income, overall demographical, and socioeconomic situation in the area of your target property.
+There are plenty of online resources to analyze the market, household income, and overall demographical, and socioeconomic situation in the area of your target property.
 Among them are: